-The Islamic Development Bank (IsDB) and TWAS have partnered to promote and support quick-response research on key challenges related to the COVID-19 pandemic and the possible consequences.
+The Islamic Development Bank (IsDB) and TWAS have partnered to promote and support quick-response research on key challenges related to the post COVID-19 pandemic.
 The IsDB-TWAS Joint Research & Technology Transfer Grant programme is fully funded by the IsDB and established to develop collaboration between researchers of IsDB member countries.
-Under this programme, qualified researchers from 57 IsDB countries* are invited to form a joint research collaboration consisting of two groups from different countries working on areas related to the COVID-19 pandemic.
+Under this programme, qualified researchers from 57 IsDB countries* are invited to form a joint research collaboration consisting of two groups from different countries working on areas related to the post COVID-19 pandemic.

 The programme will choose one joint- project per year.
 The grant amounts to a maximum of USD 50,000 per research group – USD 100,000 total for the joint-project.

 Grants will enable the collaborating groups to purchase the research equipment and strengthen the facilities they need to enhance their partnership and productivity and to support the mobility of scientists between the participating institutions for training purposes.
 Partners should ensure, through the grant, that enough consumable supplies are available during such visits.

 One of the two groups must be based in an IsDB Least Developed Member Country.** The application must be filled in and submitted via the TWAS Online Forms system by Principal Investigator 1 (PI 1); where one PI is not from an IsDB Least Developed Member Country, he or she will fill out the form.
 In cases where both PIs are from IsDB Least Developed Member Countries either one may submit the form.
 The PI submitting the form will be responsible for inserting correct information for both parties.